freeCodeCamp/freeCodeCamp/guide/english/angular/routing/index.md

 Web applications often consist of public and private data.
 Both types of data tend to have their own pages with *guarded* routes.
 These routes allow/restrict access depending on the user’s privileges.
 Unauthorized users may interact with a guarded route.
 The route should block the user if he or she attempts to access its routed content.

+One example of why you would have an guarded route is to prevent someone not meant to access a route accessing a particular route by just knowing the endpoint.

 Angular provides a bundle of authentication guards that can attach to any route.
 These methods trigger automatically depending on how the user interacts with the guarded route.

 * `canActivate(...)` - fires when the user attempts to access a route